avaturn/sdk-example/README.md

 This is a basic example of integrating Avaturn using our SDK.

-Clone this repository to your local machine:
+Clone this repository to your local machine or try it on [CodeSandbox](https://codesandbox.io/p/github/avaturn/sdk-example/)

 ### Run the Project